 Brokers are responsible for more complicated aspects of the sale, such as negotiations, document preparation, and showing properties to prospective buyers.
 Brokers risk suspension or license revocation if they breach their duty to clients.

 What Is a Real Estate Broker’s Role?

-If a real estate broker represents a seller, some important roles may include:
+If a real estate broker represents a seller, their responsibilities may include:

-- Listing the property for sale on several platforms in accordance with current market values;
+- Listing the property on multiple platforms, adhering to current market values.

-- Being the intermediary between the seller and prospective buyers;
+- Acting as the intermediary between the seller and potential buyers.

-If a real estate broker represents a buyer, some important roles may include:
+On the other hand, if a real estate broker represents a buyer, their responsibilities may include:

-- Handling any disputes that arise from sale to closing date; and
+- Resolving any disputes that arise from the sale to the closing date.

 What Actions Can a Real Estate Broker Have Liability For During a Transaction?